Schooner Sultana on the Chester River, Chestertown, Maryland (Photo: Acroterion)

 Additional Date Option

-- The tour meets and leaves by bus at the Holiday Inn Capitol at 550 C Street, SW (corner of 6th and C Sts.), with a pickup stop at the New Carrollton Metro Route 50/east-side Kiss and Ride kiosk at about 8:10 a.m.
+- The tour meets at and leaves by bus from the Holiday Inn Capitol at 550 C Street, SW (corner of 6th and C Sts.), with a pickup stop at the New Carrollton Metro Route 50/south-side Kiss and Ride kiosk at about 8:10 a.m.